HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="donations"></a> 💰 Donations

 If you would like to support the development of UNIT3D, please consider donating to keep the project alive.
 Donors will receive a README [shoutout](#shoutouts) unless chosen to be anonymous.
-They will also recieve a Donor role if present in Discord server via a Discord Pass.
+They will also receive a Donor role if present in Discord server via a Discord Pass.
 For more information, please email us at [hdinnovations@protonmail.com](mailto:hdinnovations@protonmail.com?subject=[Funding]%20UNIT3D%20)

 *Donations are non-refundable and made voluntarily without exchange of goods or services.
 It is support the project as a whole.*